-The ‘Haithabu bag’ or the ‘Hedeby bag’ is a bag made of a fabric or leather pouch attached to two wooden handles.
+The ‘Haithabu bag’ (or the ‘Hedeby bag’) is one of the referred names within the reenactment world to a bag made of a fabric or leather pouch attached to two wooden handles.
 The modern name derives from the trading settlement in Schleswig-Holstein known as Haithabu (in German), or Hedeby (in Danish/Swedish).
 Haithabu was the second largest Nordic city during the Viking Age and used to be the oldest city in Denmark until it became part of Germany after Denmark first loosing the area to Austria and Prussia in 1864.

-Though similar handles (both made out of wood and bone) have been discovered in Birka and other parts of Uppland, Sweden; I will simply refer to it as the ‘Haithabu bag’ as the handles I made for mycket bag are based on one of the handles from Haithabu presented below.
+Though similar handles (both made of wood and bone) have been discovered in Birka and other parts of Uppland, Sweden, I will simply refer to it as the ‘Haithabu bag’ as the handles I made for my bag are based on one of the handles from Haithabu, as presented below.

 Not surprisingly though, I haven’t found any pictorial evidence of the usage of frame bags during the Viking Age.
-There are a few frame bags pictured later during the Middle Ages, e.g. from Ibn Butlán’s Tacuinum Sanitatis so we know that they have existed.
+There are a few frame bags pictured later during the Middle Ages, e.g. from Ibn Butlán’s Tacuinum Sanitatis so we know that they did exist in later periods.

 In regards to archaeological evidence I’ve looked at handles from Haithabu, Germany and Birka and Uppsala, Sweden.

-I’ve also looked more closely at the the handle found in central Uppsala, Sweden.
+I’ve also looked more closely at the handle found in central Uppsala, Sweden.

 Arvid Julius describes in “Ett lappländskt jordfynd från Uppsala” the size and design of the handle and compares it to the reindeer- and elk horn handles found in Birka, Sweden.
 He writes that the handle is “provided with semicircular indentations along the long sides.
 These indentations show traces of heavy wear.
 The outer field is exclusively ornamented with zigzag lines.
 Along the handle’s lower side there are six holes, whose function was related to the usage and closure of the bag.”